-From our market research and discussions with customers and the wider business community, we found that the vast majority of, what they described as, “AI hype” (i.e. artificial intelligence), has been focused on automation and robotics.
+Our market research and discussions with customers and the wider business community found that the vast majority of what they described as “AI hype” (i.e. artificial intelligence) has been focused on automation and robotics.
 Of course, as we discussed previously, automation and robotics are not AI.

-Since 2012, we witnessed emerging weaknesses and overhyped promises made by the legacy AI applications that have been exposed by their customers quite frequently.
-The overuse of the acronym “AI” can be further witnessed in companies applying almost no “real” artificial intelligence, or some minuscule automation within their workforce.
+Since 2012, we have witnessed emerging weaknesses and overhyped promises made by the legacy AI applications that have been exposed by their users quite frequently.
+The overuse of the acronym “AI” can be further witnessed in companies applying almost no “real” artificial intelligence or some minuscule automation within their workforce.

-Indeed, since we embarked on our augmented intelligence journey in the early 2010s, we are still seeing limited to no market consensus over exactly what counts as an AI technology or service.
-Not to mention, several VCs informed me directly that startups are raising massive sums of money off the AI buzzword alone, rather than having a genuine AI innovation.
+Since we embarked on our augmented intelligence journey in the early 2010s, we are still seeing limited to no market consensus over exactly what counts as an AI technology or service.
+Not to mention, several VCs have indicated to me that startups are raising massive sums of money off the AI buzzword alone rather than having a genuine AI innovation.

 We believe the core reason for this issue is the unintended restrictions that the AI market imposed on itself.
 Focusing only on mathematical models, confusing intelligence with automation, mixing it up with robotics, and then trying to encapsulate all of these into a SaaS product creates an obscure picture of what AI actually is all about.

-If we look at history, classical philosophers’ attempted to describe human thinking as a symbolic system, which influenced the emergence of the field of artificial intelligence in the early 1950s.
-It was all about mimicking human’s intellectual capabilities.
-SaaS is not how our brain works and, in our opinion, this highlights a problem that the AI market is not studying the meaning of intelligence effectively enough, if at all.
+If we look at history, classical philosophers’ attempted to describe human thinking as a symbolic system, which influenced the emergence of artificial intelligence in the early 1950s.
+It was all about mimicking human intellectual capabilities.
+SaaS is not how our brain works, and, in our opinion, this highlights a problem that the AI market is not studying the meaning of intelligence effectively enough, if at all.

 For this reason, we believe very strongly that it is essential to understand the true meaning of intelligence.
 Otherwise, how can we artificially mimic something without understanding its mechanisms first, or at least attempt to analyse it more deeply?